1. Apply for a credit card for the sign-up gifts

 It may sound like too many to keep track of, but if you’re the type who regularly pays off your balance every month and have the self-control to only swipe for purchases you’d be paying for anyway, these cards can help you save a fair bit of money in the long run.
 Everyone else, BEWARE!

 But how you choose to make those payments is important too!
-If you make multiple payments a few times each month, you aren’t proving that you’re responsible in paying back what you owe.
-In fact, frequently clearing the balance makes it look like you’re NOT using any credit at all.
+If you make multiple payments a few times each month, you aren’t proving that you’re responsible for paying back what you owe.
+Frequently clearing the balance makes it look like you’re NOT using any credit at all.
 And that’s going to weaken your credit score - which looks at your credit utilisation ratio - among other things.

 This may sound unrealistic, but it’s better to accumulate your credit balance and pay off all at one go (ideally before the due date) each month.
 This demonstrates your ability to have a track record of using borrowed funds for expenses and then paying them all off.
 Unless….